Seagate/cortx-motr/doc/HLD_of_FOL.rst

 Introduction
 *************

-A fol is a central M0 data-structure, maintained by every node where M0 core is deployed and serving multiple goals:
+A FOL is a central M0 data-structure, maintained by every node where M0 core is deployed and serving multiple goals:

 - it is used by a node data-base component to implement local transactions through WAL logging;